matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 "denny@example.com email" -> "denny@example.com emailmatrixrocks"
 ```

-Clients SHOULD request this endpoint each time before performing a lookup, to
+Clients can cache the result of this endpoint, but should re-request it
-handle identity servers which may rotate their pepper values frequently.
+during an error on `/lookup`, to handle identity servers which may rotate
-Clients MUST choose one of the given `algorithms` values to encrypt the
+their pepper values frequently.
+Clients MUST choose one of the given
-3PID during lookup.
+`algorithms` values to encrypt the 3PID during lookup.

 Clients and identity servers MUST support SHA-256 as defined by [RFC
 4634](https://tools.ietf.org/html/rfc4634), identified by the value